Meet the Word Forestry Alumni

 About a third of our alumni are currently in management or marketing positions at forest products companies such as Enso (France), Klabin (Brazil), Western Forest Products (Canada), Marbut (Australia), Forestal Lautaro (Chile) and Sumitomo Forestry (Japan).
 Another third are in forestry non-governmental organizations, or government bureaus including CIFOR (Indonesia), Institute of Scien-Tech Information (China), Institute of Geography (Russia), and EFI (Finland).
 A quarter of alumni have gone on to consulting practices such as Jaakko Poyry (US), A.T.
 Kearney (Denmark), and Fortech (Australia).
 The remainder are pursuing advanced degrees in forestry.

 Andres completed a six month Fellowship in March 2013.
 He has an Industrial Engineering degree from the Pontificia Universidad Catolica de Chile – Santiago, Chile and has been working for Chilean company Woodtech Measurement Solutions since October of 2010 as a Software Engineer.
 During his Fellowship, Andres studied the various manual log scaling methods used in the PNW.
-His company makes digital log-scaling equipment and the knoweldge gained from his research at WFI will help him better serve the needs of his current and future customers.
+His company makes digital log-scaling equipment and the knowledge gained from his research at WFI will help him better serve the needs of his current and future customers.

-Mario worked as both a Fellow and as a Program Manager at WFI.
+Mario worked as both a Fellow 2001 and as a Program Manager at WFI.
 In 2009 he founded Angel Business & Consulting LLC to provide consulting services for the forest product and renewable energy industries.
 Mario assists companies doing business in both Latin America and North America to make informed decisions based upon research, analysis and recommendations.
-He works on many projects related to lumber, plywood & veneer, OSB, MDF and particleboard production and sales as well as projects related to bioenergy and wood fiber supply & demand.
+He works on many projects related to lumber, plywood & veneer, OSB, MDF and particleboard production and sales as well as projects related to bio-energy and wood fiber supply & demand.
 He is a regular writer for Lignum, the most important magazine for the Chilean forest industry.
 During his years at WFI he spoke at conferences in Brazil, Mexico, and the U.S.

 Kwangho Baek was a Fellow for 18 months from Jan.
 2011 to June 2012.
 He is an officer in the International Cooperation Division of the Korean Forest Service in Daejeon, Korea.
 While at WFI he studied biomass policies and incentive programs used in the U.S. and researched how Korea might further become involved in the biomass industry.
 Kwangho returned to Korea to resume his work with the Korean Forest Service.